 Texture preferences play a big role in the likability of many foods, including vegetables.
-For example, rubbery green beans or soggy broccoli can be a real turn off while a beet that’s tender without being mushy can increase likability.
-Chef Maria shared some of her tips for getting the right texture for everyone at your gatherings this season.
+Rubbery green beans or soggy broccoli can be a real turn off while a beet that’s tender without being mushy can increase likability.
+These tips can help you get the right texture for different types of veggies.

-The holiday season comes with jam-packed schedules filled with parties, shopping, and long to-do lists.
-You might have more time to carefully prepare vegetables for special celebrations, but the rest of the time people crave convenience.
-Keeping other forms of vegetables on hand like frozen edamame, canned corn, jarred sauces, vegetable juice, and soups can help people meet daily veggie goals.
-Maria also gave practical suggestions on how to prepare vegetables including batch cooking, easy ways to incorporate convenient forms into your favorite recipes and more.
+The holiday season comes with jam-packed schedules.
+You might have more time to carefully prepare vegetables for special celebrations, but the rest of the time people need convenience.
+Keeping other forms of vegetables on hand like frozen mixed veggies, canned corn, jarred Italian sauces, vegetable juice, and veggie-based soups can help people meet daily veggie goals.
+Make the most of your time with these tips for preparing and cooking veggies.

 Kate received her bachelor’s degree in dietetics from the University of Delaware and completed her dietetic internship at Johns Hopkins Bayview Medical Center.
 She has over ten years of experience in a variety of nutrition-related practice areas including clinical nutrition, weight management counseling, health and wellness and nutrition education.
 Kate has worked as a nutrition consultant to the Campbell Soup Company since 2005.